-The road to admissions begins with the Academy’s online application (link available on left-hand side of this page).
-Applications are accepted beginning October 1st, with a deadline of February 1st.
+The road to admissions begins with the Academy’s online application (please click on the How to Apply link on the left-hand side of this page).
 The online application process consists of answering general questions and writing responses to specific questions, providing letters of reference, and uploading a portfolio and a resume/CV.
-Applicants must hold a bachelor’s degree from an accredited college or university; official transcripts from all colleges or universities from which a student received credit must be sent by the school to the Academy’s Admissions Office as part of the application process.
-International Students: Please click on the Information for International Students link on the left-hand side of this page.
+Applicants must hold a bachelor’s degree from an accredited college or university ; undergraduate transcripts are required as part of the application process.
+Students currently enrolled in a bachelor’s program must complete degree requirements prior to matriculation.
+International Students: Please click on the International Students link on the left-hand side of this page.

-Beginning in mid-February, submitted applications are reviewed by the Department Heads.
+Beginning in early to mid-February, submitted applications are reviewed by the Department Heads; applications are not formally reviewed until after the application deadline has passed.
 Some departments schedule interviews for top candidates, asking them to come to campus to meet with the Department Head and students in the department; some candidates may be contacted for a Skype interview.
 Not all departments hold formal interview sessions, but those that do will contact selected students directly.
-Some departments do not have a formal interview process but encourage serious candidates to arrange a visit to the Academy; students are asked to contact Vanessa Lucero Mazei, Assistant Registrar and Student Services Coordinator (email@example.com; 248-645-3306) to discuss potential visits to the Academy.
+Some departments do not have a formal interview process but encourage serious candidates to arrange a visit to the Academy; students are asked to contact Vanessa Lucero Mazei, Student Services Manager, Admissions Coordinator + Assistant Registrar (email@example.com; 248-645-3306) to discuss potential visits to the Academy.